wayhome/flask-cn/docs/patterns/viewdecorators.rst

 decorator is the one you probably used already.
 But there are use cases for implementing your own decorator.
 For instance, imagine you have a view that should only be used by people that are logged in to.
-If a user goes to the site and is not logged in, he should be redirected to the login page.
+If a user goes to the site and is not logged in, they should be redirected to the login page.
 This is a good example of a use case where a decorator is an excellent solution.